FHantke/brave-browser-wiki/Brave-Wallet-developer-information.md

 The following information is mostly useful to Brave developers.

 Please see https://github.com/brave/brave-browser/wiki/Brave-Wallet for general information about the Brave Wallet.

+Please see https://github.com/brave/brave-browser/wiki/Ethereum-Provider-API for information about the global Ethereum provider object.

 ## HD Wallet